 Phonics - children with good phonic knowledge have more fluency when spelling, freeing up their thinking for super word choices.

 Writers' language - children who are read to by an adult, read at home and join in conversations develop a good understanding of how sentences are structured.

 Of painting speech and speaking to the eyes?

 That we by tracing magic lines are taught

 How to embody and to colour thought.

 Children have weekly French lessons in Key Stage 2 and informal experience of the language from their first year in school.
-We use the scheme of work published by La Jolie Ronde which is well supported by Club Français for children from year 1 to play and learn in small groups before school and at lunchtime.
+La Jolie Ronde Club Français is available for children from year 1 to play and learn a modern language in smaller groups.